exterm/exterm.github.io/content/posts/2024-07-10-inversion-of-control.md

 ➡️ *Use only when you need to achieve very low coupling*

 ### Plugin Mechanism

+A calls into B, but A doesn't statically depend on B.

 ![A calls into B, but B depends on A.](assets/inversion-of-control/plugin_mechanism.png)